AlexMartinezVila/hexagonal/README.md

 ## Requirements

 Project contains a maven wrapper, so there is no need for a maven installation.
 It only requires java to be installed.
-Source code has been developed on java 20.
+Source code has been developed on java 21.
+Application can be packed as a Docker Image without the need of a Docker installation.
+It's packed using maven JIB plugin.

 ## How to build and run the application